noahsadir/vidQR/readme.md

 The program keeps scanning until each packet is stored.
 All the strings are combined (in order) into a single string and decoded back into binary, which is then stored as a file with the extension specified in the metadata.

-## FAQ
-Actually, not really.
-Nobody's asked these questions, but I'll answer them anyway.

-### What are practical uses for this?
+### Practical uses

-I have no idea.
-This is something I made out of sheer boredom and curiosity.

-### What's the largest amount of data I can store with this?

-Since the maximum storage capacity of a QR code (Version 40) is just over 3 KB and the packets are stored as a 32-bit integer, you could theoretically encode a 12TB file in 4,294,967,295 packets.
-Please don't do this.

-### What are the recommended settings?
+None, probably.

+### Limitations

+  - The maximum storage capacity of a QR code (v40, low EC) is 2953 Bytes.
+There is a 33% overhead due to Base64, along with a 4-byte overhead due to the header, resulting in a maximum of about 2200 bytes of raw binary per code.

+#### VERSION 2
+  - The packet ID is stored as a 32-bit unsigned int, allowing for up to 4,294,967,296 packets.
+With 2200 bytes per code, this would allow for approximately 9 TB of data.

+#### VERSION 3
+  - The packet ID is stored as a 24-bit unsigned int, allowing for up to 16,777,216 packets.
+With 2200 bytes per code, this would allow for approximately 37 GB of data.

+While Version 3 only takes advantage of packet types 0 (file data) and 1 (metadata), there can theoretically be up to 256 distinct packet "types".
+A future version could utilize this to split the packets into 255 groups of 37 GB each.

+### Recommended Settings

 The recommended settings are included in the defaults.
 I have found this to be the best one-size-fits-all configuration which maximizes speed, accuracy, and practicality.
-As of 03/10/2021, that is:
+As of 5/20/2021, that is:
 - Version 20 QR code (-v 20)
-- 5 FPS (-f 5)
+- 3 FPS (-f 3)
-- Redundancy interval of 4 (-r 4) with 2 redundant frames (-rf 2)